Alisa-Mak/kaggle_hackathone_car_regression/README.md

 # 2024 Kaggle Playground Series - Car Price Prediction

-Welcome to the 2024 Kaggle Playground Series!
-This repository contains the code and resources for the Kaggle competition "Predict Used Car Prices."
-The goal is to predict the prices of used cars based on various attributes provided in the dataset.
+This repository contains the code and resources for the Kaggle competition ["Predict Used Car Prices."](https://www.kaggle.com/competitions/playground-series-s4e9/overview) The goal is to predict the prices of used cars based on various attributes provided in the dataset.

 ## Used Car Price Prediction